ionos-deploy-now/documentation/content/docs/domain-tls.md

 For your production branch you can choose any available domain of all your IONOS contracts.
 You can select the domains straigt from project detail view.
 ![Domain select](/domain-select.png)

 Besides you can assign externally registered domains to Deploy Now.

-**TODO** howto
+For now you need at least one existing domain contract at IONOS, so that you're able to control DNS entries by IONOS.
+You can find a step-by-step guide [here]().
+SSL is included by default too.

 ## TLS/SSL